Introduction of Three-Tier AWS Architecture

 A NAT gateway stands for Network Address Translation (NAT) service.
 You can employ a NAT gateway to enable the instances in a private subnet to connect to services outside the VPC.
 Still, external services cannot initiate a connection with those instances.

-1. (Optional) Specify a name for the NAT gateway.
-This creates a tag where the key is the Nameand the value is the name that you specify.
+- (Optional) Specify a name for the NAT gateway.
+This creates a tag with the key Name and the value the name you specify.

-• The initial status of the NAT gateway is Pending.
+- The NAT gateway’s initial status is Pending.
 After the status changes to Available, the NAT gateway is ready for you to use.
-Ensure that you update your route tables as per requirements.
+Ensure that you update your route tables as per the requirements.

 Next, we will go to the Route Tables page.
-A route table carries a set of rules, called routes, that you use to ascertain the network traffic’s direction from your gateway or subnet.
+A route table contains a set of rules, called routes, that you use to ascertain the direction of network traffic from your gateway or subnet.

 For the Subnets of Application and Database Tiers, you will create two Private Route Tables for each Subnet.
 Once you are done creating them, you will have to make a public route table for your two Presentation (Web) Subnets.